Archive

 mplayer '/tmp/test.wmv' -ss '20' -noautosub -frames 1 -ao null -vo png:outdir='/tmp'

 Here we take a screenshot from the video at 20 sec.
-The output file will be /tmp/00000001.png (mplayer gives this name automatically).
+The output file will be /tmp/00000001.png

 Ref.: I found these tricks in this project.